 The human body seems to have been constructed in the manner of a Swiss-Army knife.
 We send semen out the same orifice that we expel waste fluids.
 Both nourishment and air pass through the pharynx.
 Speech and taste are taken care of with the tongue.
 The inner ear has both auditory (hearing) and vestibular (balance) components.
-The vagina can function both as an exit station for new babies or as a four-letter nasty reference to Hillary Clinton.
+The vagina can function both as a baby chute or as a four-letter nasty reference to Hillary Clinton.

 It seems efficiency through brevity and duplication of function were the guiding principle in the design of the human body.
 Its beauty derives from its succinct simplicity.
 Besides, where would we place and fit another 8 orifices which now share duties?

 The above reflections were brought on when I read that a 27-year-old mom was forced off a commercial plane for breastfeeding.
 The flight attendant obviously did not and does not understand the intelligent design of female breasts.
 She ignored the maternal nourishment aspect and focused on their use as erotic playthings.